bnpr/Malt/Malt/GL/readme.md

 The GL folder contains a series of modules that abstracts commonly needed OpenGL functionality.
 It doesn't try to be a complete abstraction, so it's meant to be used alongside raw OpenGL calls.
-> 💡 Malt limits itself to OpenGL 4.1 features to keep MacOS compatibility.

 ## [GL.py](GL.py)
 Loads OpenGL functions via [PyOpenGL](https://pypi.org/project/PyOpenGL/), provides OpenGL enums reflection dictionaries and implements a Python to OpenGL types conversion function via the *gl_buffer function*.